 Geographic escapes - "My life is unmanageable - but it'll get better if I move to another place.

 Emotional Thinking – I feel this way so it must be true.

 Magical thinking – I want it to be true so it must be.

 Remember - Denial is not a river in Egypt!

-Author: Nick Kypriotis, Client Relations Manager and Psychotherapist (MSc, FDAP NCAC) at The Kusnacht Practice
+Author: Nick Kypriotis, Client Relations Manager (MSc, FDAP NCAC) at The Kusnacht Practice